 The future financial condition of a mature pension plan is more sensitive to each of the risks identified above than a less mature plan.
-Before assessing each of these risks, it is important to understand the maturity of this system compared to other plans and how maturity has changed over time.
+It is important to understand the maturity of this system compared to other plans and how maturity has changed over time.